adoptium/temurin-build/README.md

 The Metadata class is contained in the [Metadata.groovy](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/library/src/common/MetaData.groovy) file and the Json is constructed and written in the [openjdk_build_pipeline.groovy](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/build/common/openjdk_build_pipeline.groovy) file.

-It is worth noting the additional tags on the semver is the build number.
+It is worth noting the additional tags on the SemVer is the build number.

 Below are all of the keys contained in the metadata file and some example values that can be present.